developer-onizuka/n8n-ollama/Readme.md

 ```

 # 9. AI Agent for RAG
+n8n has several mechanisms for creating chatbots that use RAG (RAG chatbots).
+This time, we will introduce and explain what is probably the easiest way.
+Specifically, we will create a RAG chatbot using a node called "Simple Vector Store".
+The completed workflow is shown below.<br><br>
 <img src="https://github.com/developer-onizuka/n8n-ollama/blob/main/n8n-rag.png" width="960">

 ### 9-1.
 On form submission
+This is a core node that can start a workflow when form input is submitted.<br><br>
 <img src="https://github.com/developer-onizuka/n8n-ollama/blob/main/rag-on-form-submission.png" width="480">

 ### 9-2.
 Simple Vector Store
-Download the open embedding model with a large token context window.<br>
+Download the open embedding model with a large token context window, so that you can select LLM for simple vector store.
+The nomic-embed-text is an open-source, high-performance text embedding model developed by Nomic AI that is used to convert text data into a numerical representation (vectors) that can be used in tasks such as search, classification, and clustering.<br><br>
 ```
 $ kubectl exec -it pods/ollama-6c988c64c6-qgsdm -- ollama pull nomic-embed-text:latest
 pulling manifest